Alfresco/docs-alfresco/ags/latest/using/gs/easy-access-records.md

 10. Enter the name of the organization that produced the document.

-11. Enter the publication date of the document.
+11. Enter the {% include tooltip.html word="fileplan" text="File Plan" %} of the document.

 12. **To manually add classifications and security marks:**